Bobby G. Chancellor - News Break

 Bobby G. Chancellor

-Bobby G. Chancellor, 88, of Owensboro, went home to his Lord and Savior on Thursday, July 8, 2021, surrounded by his loving wife, Ruby, his children and grandchildren.
-Born Jan.
-4, 1933, Bobby lived a full 88 years.
-He served his country in the U.S. Army and was a devoted Christian, husband, father, coach, grandfather, great-grandfather and friend.
-Bobby enjoyed KWC and UK basketball and traveling.
-He and his wife faithfully followed the KWC Panthers all over the country by car, bus, air and rail.
-Bobby could fix just about anything and loved most of all snuggling his grandbabies.www.messenger-inquirer.com
+Bobby G. Chancellor, 88, of Owensboro, went home to his Lord and Savior on July 8, 2021 surrounded by his loving wife, Ruby, his children and grandchildren.
+Born January 4, 1933, Bobby lived a full 88 years.
+He served his country in the United States Army, was a devoted Christian, husband, father, coach, grandfather, great-grandfather and friend.
+Bobby enjoyed K.W.C. and U.K. basketball and traveling.
+He and his wife faithfully followed the K.W.C.
+Panthers all over the country by car, bus, air and rail.
+Bobby could fix just about anything and loved most of all, snuggling his grandbabies.
+Preceding him in death were his parents, Alva Carson and Alma Moore Chancellor; brothers, Denver, Wendell, Ray, Aubrey and sister, Meta.www.owensborotimes.com

 Comments / 0